ismailsaruar22/weather-app-using-flutter/README.md

 # weather_app

-It's a live weather app developed using open weather map api.
+It's a flutter based live weather app developed using open weather map api.
 For user location detection I have used geolocator package.

 Here are some screetshots of this app